 Sunday afternoon: 12 noon to 5 pm (newly extended Sunday hours for 2019!)

 Bank Holiday Monday: 11 am to 6 pm

 Tuesday & Wednesday - By appointment only for groups of four or more adults (no concessions).
-Please contact us prior to your visit, as there is not always someone on site during these days.
+Please contact us a minimum of a day advance to request an appointment.

 Monday (non Bank Holidays) - closed

 £7 Child (ages 4 to 16 inclusive) Under 4 years - free

 By Appointment (Tuesday and Wednesday) - £12 per person (no concessionary or child rate).
 School and larger group rates are available.